Apply for Graduate Studies

 No. We encourage prospective students to get in contact with our faculty to make general inquiries.
 However, acceptance to our graduate programs is determined by the entire department faculty, after we have evaluated your application materials.

-No. However, if you were to be admitted, the International Admissions Office will handle all the paperwork regarding the necessary funding to issue visa related documents.
+No. However, if you were to be admitted and planned to attend with either an F-1 or J-1 visa, you would be responsible for showing available funding for one full year's cost of attendance.
+The International Admissions Office will handle all the paperwork regarding the necessary funding to issue visa related documents.

 We offer one Fellowship that provides funding for doctoral studies.
 There are also some funding packages that are some combination of teaching and/or research assistantships.
 Fellowship/assistantship awards are made strictly on the basis of academic merit.
 More details are available here.